recompi/django-recompi/README.md

 - **Secure API Key Handling**: Keep `RECOMPI_API_KEY` secure and avoid exposing it in version control or public repositories.
 - **Data Encryption**: Use HTTPS (`RECOMPI_SECURE_API`) to encrypt data transmitted between your Django application and the RecomPI service.
 - **Secure Profile Hashing**: Utilize `RECOMPI_SECURE_HASH_SALT` to hash profile IDs and other data obscuring before sending them to RecomPI servers.
 This helps protect user data by obscuring identifiable information during transmission and afterward.

 ---

-## Examples and Use Cases

-Explore these examples to understand how *Django RecomPI* can be applied:

-- **E-commerce Recommendation**: Track user interactions on product pages and recommend related products based on their behavior.
-- **Content Personalization**: Customize content recommendations based on user preferences and historical interactions.

----